 BRAINS AND BEHAVIOR: AN INTRODUCTION TO NEUROSCIENCE (Dr. Samantha Larimer Bousquet)

 The field of neuroscience asks questions at multiple different levels.
 In this workshop students will examine brain anatomy both at the systems level (dissecting a sheep brain) and at a tissue/cellular level (staining and mounting rodent brain slices).
 Participants will also design and carry out an experiment to ask a behavioral question using hamsters as a model organism.

 COOL BIOLOGY!
 HOW DOES NATURE HANDLE WINTER?
 (Dr. David McCullough and Dr. Eric Merten)

 Winter in temperate and polar regions tends to be rough on the inhabitants.
 How do organisms handle this climatic extreme?
 This and other questions will be examined in an investigative fashion in both the laboratory and the field.
 Dress warmly and come prepared to learn about what survives in the icy and snowy conditions of the Iowa landscape.

 CSI-CVSS (Dr. Jennifer Maxwell and Ms. Christine Elliott)

 A person has been found dead in Waverly but what was the cause of death?
-Were they murdered?
+Was the person murdered?
 Be the sleuth and figure it out.
 All participants will view the death scene, collect information, and then use the Biology Department’s equipment and greenhouse to analyze the data.
 Students will have to identify organisms and other materials found at the crime scene, research their potential influence on the outcome, and present their findings to the rest of the group.